-- Any proposed buyout award more than established program guidelines. - Any appeal of the buyout program appraised value of the home. - Any request to review an incentive award that causes the buyout award to be more than program guidelines - Any items the demolition contractor believes are truly excessive, and outside the scope of the
+- Any proposed buyout award more than established program guidelines. - Any appeal of the buyout program appraised value of the home. - Any request to review an incentive award that causes the buyout award to be more than program guidelines

-- standard fixed price. - Infrastructure project change orders above the original scope of work pertaining to any approved project. - Any project requesting a non-federal match of a FEMA-funded Mitigation Grant programs. - Any plans and studies applications from State Agencies, COGs, and/or UGLG for development and/or revision of hazard mitigations plans and flood-reduction studies that will provide information for potential infrastructure projects in later phasing of the Mitigation grant; and - Priority or eligibility appeals as requested by the Constituent Services Manager.
+- Any items the demolition contractor believes are truly excessive, and outside the scope of the standard fixed price. - Infrastructure project change orders above the original scope of work pertaining to any approved project. - The SCOR Mitigation Director will review, and either approve or deny all time extension requests for all project types.
+Such requests do not need to be brought to or approved by the Mitigation Special Case Pannel. - Any project requesting a non-federal match of a FEMA-funded Mitigation Grant programs. - Any plans and studies applications from State Agencies, COGs, and/or UGLG for development and/or revision of hazard mitigations plans and flood-reduction studies that will provide information for potential infrastructure projects in later phasing of the Mitigation grant; and - Priority or eligibility appeals as requested by the Constituent Services Manager.